Agentic Tool Use

 - Add trigger words to your model’s vocabulary (new rows and columns).

 - Train or manually add counts so trigger words can appear in generation.
+Each

-- During generation, when you sample a trigger word:
+.) on the same cutout, so the chain resumes cleanly once the tool returns. - During generation, when you sample a trigger word:

 - pause generation